borkod/gcp-project-tooltip-extension/README.md

 - Provide a name for the application
 - Add an **Authorised redirect URIs**.
   - The URL should be in the form: `https://<YOUR EXTENSION ID>.chromiumapp.org/`
-  - Replace the `<YOUR EXTENSION ID>` with the extension ID generated in the previous steps above.
+  - Replace the `<YOUR EXTENSION ID>` with the extension ID generated in the previous steps above
 - Take a note of the generated **Client ID**.
-You will need this value later for the `manifest.json` file.
+You will need this value later for the `manifest.json` file

 ## Enable Cloud Resource Manager API